-The West Wyalong Project is a farm-in joint venture agreement between Argent Minerals (as Operator) and Golden Cross Operation Pty Ltd, in which Argent has earned a 51% interest, and the right to earn a 70% interest is currently active.
+The West Wyalong Project is a farm-in joint venture agreement between Argent Minerals (as Operator) and Golden Cross Operations Pty Ltd, in which Argent has earned a 70% interest.

 The West Wyalong Project is located within the same geological setting that hosts world class porphyry copper-gold mines such as Newcrest’s Cadia, China Molybdenum’s Northparkes, as well as the Lake Cowal Gold Mine – which was acquired by Evolution Mining Limited in July 2015 and is located 37 kilometres to the north of West Wyalong.